icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [NoSQL Databases (PDF)](https://web.archive.org/web/20190927222738/https://www.christof-strauch.de/nosqldbs.pdf) - A 149-page document outlining motives and rationale for NoSQL databases, and common concepts, techniques and patterns among these databases; last updated around 2011.
 - [NoSQL Data Architecture & Data Governance: Everything You Need to Know (2018)](https://www.dataversity.net/nosql-data-architecture-data-governance-everything-need-know/) - Overview of different NoSQL database architectures with diagrams.
 - [NoSQL vs SQL: Demystifying NoSQL Databases (2019)](https://build5nines.com/nosql-vs-sql-demystifying-nosql-databases/) - General overview and examples of NoSQL database schema types, while covering CAP theorem tradeoffs.
+- [Comparing Database Types: How Database Types Evolved to Meet Different Needs](https://www.prisma.io/blog/comparison-of-database-models-1iz9u29nwn37) - Good overview of databases in general and how NoSQL database types differ and can be useful.
+- [The NoSQL Ecosystem](https://www.aosabook.org/en/nosql.html) - A chapter written by Adam Marcus from "The Architecture of Open Source Applications" book, this chapter is geared more towards systems architects needing to learn more in-depth understanding of how these systems are built.

 ## Data Structures and Modeling

 - [Structure Your Database](https://firebase.google.com/docs/database/android/structure-data) - Best practices (as of 2018) of structuring your data if your database uses JSON.
-- [NoSQL Data Modeling Techniques (2012)](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/) - This articles provides a short comparison of NoSQL system families from the data modeling point of view and digests several common modeling techniques.
+- [NoSQL Data Modeling Techniques (2012)](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/) - This article provides a short comparison of NoSQL system families from the data modeling point of view and digests several common modeling techniques.
 - [Data Models for MongoDB](https://docs.mongodb.com/manual/data-modeling/) - Data modeling help specific to MongoDB, ranging from schema validation and example patterns.
 However, concepts may carry over to other document NoSQL databases.
 - [Data Models Will Be Beautiful Again (2016)](https://tdwi.org/articles/2016/11/22/data-models-will-be-beautiful-again.aspx) - Essay argues that despite existing schema-less databases, thoughtful database modeling is important to gain knowledge and insights using algorithms.
 - [Unified Data Modeling for Relational and NoSQL Databases](https://www.infoq.com/articles/unified-data-modeling-for-relational-and-nosql-databases) - Solution for managing both NoSQL and relational databases using the Unified Data Modeling technique.